Part Two: Tech Works for the People

 Companies are quickly recognizing the potential of non-fungible tokens (NFTs) to grow business models and drive new revenue streams.
 Public blockchains are exponentially growing the ability to digitally connect value represented by tokens, bringing yet another wave of seemingly limitless opportunities in the digital world.
 Fungible and non-fungible tokens are driving a segment of this new phenomenon — called “hyper-tokenization.”

 Much of this won’t be possible without 5G and low orbit satellites making the world even smaller.
 No longer confined to fixed positions over the equator and high altitudes, these new satellites will bring the IoT (machine to machine interactions) to life.
 Amazon’s Low Earth Orbit (LEO) satellites will enable expansion of cellular networks by cutting latency allowing for faster broadband speeds and support coverage in northern and southern regions.

 The Matrix movie may no longer seem as fantastic as it once did as we find ourselves stepping into our own.
 With the advent of these technological advances and the introduction of the metaverse, the brand signals that currently surround us will become amplified as new mediums are tapped into.
 Siloed best-in-breed platforms will not be as viable in the long term as ones that are unified and integrated to harness the power of AI.
 Navigating this new reality — “a world where anything is possible” — will be critical, to not only survive, but flourish.
 Those that successfully turn the volatility into opportunity, will become the next generation of industry leaders.

 Because of the speed with which our technology is changing the way that we live, do business and even socialize, it is more important than ever to have the best technology team working with your business to help you lead the pack in your industry.
-SSi People can help you build the right team.
+SSi People can help you build the right team as we all anticipate what’s next in tech 2022.
 Let us know how we can help!